jimhigson/oboe.js-dissertation/main/main.md

 will receive complete fragments from the response once they have been selected according to this declaration.

-Javascript was chosen for implementing the software deliverables because it has good support for non-blocking I/O and covers both environments where this project will be most useful: web browser and web server.
+Javascript will be used to implement the software deliverables because it has good support for non-blocking I/O and covers both environments where this project will be most useful: web browser and web server.
 Focusing on the MVP, parsing will only be implemented for one mark-up language.
-Although this technique could be applied to any text-based, tree-shaped markup, JSON best meets the project goals because it is widely supported, easy to parse, and defines a single n-way tree, amenable to selectors which span multiple format versions.
+Although this technique could be applied to any text-based, tree-shaped markup, JSON best meets the project goals because it is widely supported, easy to parse, and defines a single n-way tree, making it more amenable to selectors which span multiple format versions.

-JSONPath is especially applicable to node selection as a document is read because it specifies only constraints on paths and 'contains' relationships.
+JSONPath is well suited for selecting nodes as a document is read because it specifies only constraints on paths and 'contains' relationships.
 Because of the top-down serialisation order, on encountering any node in a serialised JSON stream we will have already